kingkorter/multiplayer-snake/README.md

 - Game loop and score tracking

 ## Features
-- Two-player gameplay
+- Two-player gameplay mimicing a hunter, prey envrironment(The bigger snake has more advantage over the smaller snake)
+- Player 1 uses arrow keys, Player 2 uses W/A/S/D
-- Snake grows when eating food
+- Snakes grows when eating food
-- Collision detection (walls, self, opponent)
+- Collision detection (self, opponent)
 - Score display for each player
 - Restart functionality